Sweet Tart Dough is quick to prepare, easy to roll out and always bakes up tender and flavorful. Who could ask for anything more?

 Here is what it looked like after rolling and pressing into the tart pan, ready to be filled and baked.

-- Combine the flour, sugar, baking powder, and salt in the bowl of a food processor fitted with the metal blade.
+- Combine 1 ½cups flour, ½ cup sugar, 1 teaspoon baking powder, and ½ teaspoon salt in the bowl of a food processor fitted with the metal blade.
 Pulse several times to mix.

-- Add the butter and pulse repeatedly until the butter is finely mixed into the dry ingredients - you do not want any visible pieces of butter.
+- Add 6 Tablespoons butter and pulse repeatedly until the butter is finely mixed into the dry ingredients - you do not want any visible pieces of butter.

-- Add the egg, egg yolk and water.
+- Add 1 egg, 1 egg yolk and 1 Tablespoon water.
 Pulse repeatedly until the dough forms a ball.

 - Invert the food processor bowl over a floured work surface to turn out the dough.
 Carefully remove the blade and transfer any dough on it to the work surface.
 Form the dough into a disk about ½ inch thick.
 Wrap the dough in plastic and refrigerate it if not using immediately.